Fischer-L/WebSocket_Note/README.md

     socket.write(headers.concat('\r\n').join('\r\n'));
     socket.removeListener('error', socketOnError);

-    // Build and store this WebSocket instance ws.setSocket(socket, head, this.options.maxPayload);
+    // Build and pass on this WebSocket instance ws.setSocket(socket, head, this.options.maxPayload);
     if (this.clients) {
       this.clients.add(ws);